 6. Create an Advocate List – Begin to notice the people who rave about you.
 These are your advocates!
 They may be friends, clients, or associates.
 These people are your best referral resources.
 Your advocates will send you business simply because they believe in you.
 Make sure you recognize them as such.
 Never let more than 30 days go by without staying in touch with each of your advocates.
 You can stay in touch with a phone call, a meeting, mailing them a personal note, and of course…by sending them business, too.

-7. Write Articles – When your work is published in a magazine, newsletter, or newspaper you gain credibility and visibility.
+7. Write Articles – When your work is published online, in a magazine, newsletter, or a newspaper you gain credibility and visibility.
 Always try to have your contact information included in your article.
 You can later mail copies of your article to your mailing list and include it in your promo kit.

 8. Give Away Free Specialty Gifts – Give away free specialty gifts with your business name, logo, phone number and web site imprinted on them.